sam2kb/docker-ubuntu-vnc/README.md

-# A small Ubuntu container with "headless" VNC session and Xfce4 desktop
+# Docker image with Ubuntu Xfce4 desktop and "headless" VNC session

 This work is a simplified and refactored version of https://github.com/ConSol/docker-headless-vnc-container